aleingrosso/aleingrosso.github.io/_pages/about.md

 I was a postdoctoral fellow at the [Center for Theoretical Neuroscience](https://ctn.zuckermaninstitute.columbia.edu/), Columbia University (2016-2020) and an independent senior postdoc at [ICTP](https://www.ictp.it/), Trieste (2020-2024).

-Since September 2024, I am assistant professor at Radboud University, Nijmegen.
+Since September 2024, I am Assistant Professor at Radboud University, Nijmegen.